Colimits in 2-dimensional slices: Introduction

 The main result of this paper is a generalization to dimension $2$ of this fruitful $1$-dimensional calculus, including results of preservation, reflection and lifting of $2$-colimits for the domain $2$-functor from a lax slice.
 Theorems on suitable change of base $2$-functors between lax slices are presented as well.
 The lax slice is indeed the appropriate $2$-dimensional slice to consider in order to achieve such generalization, as we justify with two different approaches.

-These results, in combination with our~\cite{mesiti_twosetenrgrothconstrlaxnlimits}, will then be applied in forthcoming papers on $2$-dimensional subobject classifiers and elementary $2$-toposes; a subject firstly introduced by Weber in~\cite{weber_yonfromtwotop} to generalize the corresponding $1$-dimensional fundamental concepts.
+These results, in combination with our~\cite{mesiti_twosetenrgrothconstrlaxnlimits} and our joint work with Caviglia~\cite{cavigliamesiti_indexedgrothconstr}, are then applied in our~\cite{mesiti_twoclassifiersdensegenstacks} to produce a 2-dimensional subobject classifier in the 2-categories of stacks.
+This generalizes to dimension 2 the fundamental fact that Grothendieck topoi are elementary topoi.

-The following theorem condenses the calculus of colimits in $1$-dimensional slices. \begin{teor} Let $\C$ be a category and let $M\in\C$.
-The domain functor $\dom\:\slice{\C}{M}\to\C$ preserves, reflects and lifts uniquely all colimits \pteor{and so it creates all colimits}.
+The following theorem condenses the calculus of colimits in $1$-dimensional slices. \begin{teor} Let $\C$ be a category with products and let $M\in\C$.
+The domain functor $\dom\:\slice{\C}{M}\to\C$ preserves, reflects and lifts uniquely all colimits \pteor{and thus creates all colimits}.

 Moreover, for every diagram $D\:\A\to \C$ with $\A$ small that admits a colimit in $\C$, every morphism $q\:\colim_A{D(A)}\to M$ in $\C$ is the colimit of a diagram in $\slice{\C}{M}$.
 More precisely,